Bouldering: Grading

 Bouldering problems are assigned numerical difficulty ratings by route-setters and climbers.
 The two most widely used rating systems are the V-scale and the Fontainebleau system.

-The V-scale, which originated in the United States, is an open-ended rating system with higher numbers indicating a higher degree of difficulty.
+The V-scale (also known as the "Hueco" scale), which originated in the United States, is an open-ended rating system with higher numbers indicating a higher degree of difficulty.
 The V1 rating indicates that a problem can be completed by a novice climber in good physical condition after several attempts.
 The scale begins at V0, and as of 2024, the highest V rating that has been assigned to a bouldering problem is V17.
 Some climbing gyms also use a VB grade to indicate beginner problems.

 The Fontainebleau scale follows a similar system, with each numerical grade divided into three ratings with the letters a, b, and c.
 For example, Fontainebleau 7A roughly corresponds with V6, while Fontainebleau 7C+ is equivalent to V10.
 In both systems, grades are further differentiated by appending "+" to indicate a small increase in difficulty.
 Despite this level of specificity, ratings of individual problems are often controversial, as ability level is not the only factor that affects how difficult a problem may be for a particular climber.
 Height, arm length, flexibility, and other body characteristics can also affect difficulty.

 Highball bouldering

 Highball bouldering is "a sub-discipline of bouldering in which climbers seek out tall, imposing lines to climb ropeless above crash pads."
-It may have begun in 1961 when John Gill, without top-rope rehearsal or bouldering pads (which did not exist), bouldered a steep face on an 37 ft granite spire called The Thimble.
+It may have begun in 1961 when John Gill, without top-rope rehearsal or bouldering pads (which did not exist), climbed a steep face on an 37 ft granite spire called The Thimble.
 In 2002 Jason Kehl completed the first highball at double-digit V-difficulty, called Evilution, a 55 ft boulder in the Buttermilks of California, earning the grade of V12.

 Important milestone ascents in this style include: